Sign on to Protect Homer's Quality of Life as we Grow.

 Ensure Large Developments Fit Community Needs

 Sometimes we need larger buildings, like the high school or hospital.
-But the permit that allows for these larger buildings, a "Planned Unit Development" permit or PUD, also functions as a loophole that lifts the lid on development guidelines, like height and footprint, anywhere.
-It opens the door for unequal application of the law, and is vague and confusing.
-Code should specify that PUDs are only for projects that will benefit the community, like schools, rec. centers, hospitals and essential infrastructure, etc., not eg. very large hotels.
+But the permit that allows for these larger buildings -a "Planned Unit Development" permit or PUD - is also loophole that lifts the lid on development guidelines, like height and footprint, anywhere.
+It opens the door for unequal application of the law, is vague and confusing.
+Code should specify that PUDs are only for projects that will benefit the community, like schools, rec. centers, hospitals and essential infrastructure.
+Structures such as a large hotel, box store, data center, prison, or cruise ship facility should not be considered for a PUD.

 Click Here for More Information